 1. Kiwi

 If you love kiwis, you are in luck!
 This fuzzy brown fruit with green flesh on the inside is packed with Vitamins E, C, K, folate and potassium.
-Thanks to the copious amounts of antioxidants and fiber, it works at boosting immunity and improving digestion.
+Thanks to the copious amounts of antioxidants and fibre, it works at boosting immunity and improving digestion.

 2. Avocado

-Saturated with Vitamins E, C, K, B and A, avocados are also a great source of fiber and heart-healthy fats.
+Saturated with Vitamins E, C, K, B and A, avocados are also a great source of fibre and heart-healthy fats.
 Besides, it helps lower cholesterol and control blood sugar levels.
 The best part?
 Its versatility makes it a perfect addition to soups and smoothies as well.

 3. Hazelnut